 On the other hand, IMAX uses its technology to display movies with a taller aspect ratio at 1.90:1.
 That’s 26% more screen real estate than what we would get from other movie formats.
 It’s also part of the reason why you should watch a movie, shot with IMAX cameras, in IMAX theaters.

 We referred to Dolby Cinema chairs as the “first-class” of theaters because they are.
-If you’re going to any Dolby Cinema, you’ll get the same high-end chairs that are wider and more comfortable than any theaters have.
-You can also recline it according to your liking, which isn’t a feature available for IMAX.
+If you go to any Dolby Cinema theater, you’ll get the same high-end chairs that are wider and more comfortable than any standard theater.
+You can also recline it according to your liking in a Dolby Cinema theater, which isn’t a feature available for IMAX.

 IMAX seats are comfortable, but you’ll have to adjust yourself several times throughout a movie.
 Another factor that can affect your comfort when watching a movie is the number of people inside the room.

-IMAX seats are less spacious, trying to fit in as many people as possible and just provide moviegoers with a “good enough” level of comfort.
+IMAX seats are less spacious as compared to Dolby Cinema seats, trying to fit in as many people as possible and just provide moviegoers with a “good enough” level of comfort.

-IMAX is all over the world.
+IMAX is all over the world, unlike Dolby Cinema.
 It’s most likely the only option for you to level up your movie-watching experience with more than 1500 theaters in 80 countries.

 Dolby Cinema is excellent and better than IMAX in a lot of ways.
 But you’d have to be lucky to find one near you.
-With only 197 Dolby Cinemas worldwide and 127 located in the US through AMC, there aren’t that many options for you to experience it.
+With only a few Dolby Cinemas worldwide, there aren’t that many options for you to experience it.